avyayv/gilfoyle/README.md

 Inspired by https://www.youtube.com/watch?v=Y1gFSENorEY.

+## Overview

+Currently, this reads all of your messages, asks GPT-4o to filter into good question answer pairs (an attempt to prevent horrible quality data to be fine-tuned on), and then we feed this into gpt-4o-mini's free finetuning API.

+Even with the attempt to increase data quality with filteration, it still kind of sucks, although it does mimic the style pretty decently.
+Need to see how to get even better quality data to avoid a ton of hallucination.

+## Direction

 1. First, download all your Messenger chat logs (want a lot of tokens here, so the longer the timeframe the better). https://www.facebook.com/help/messenger-app/713635396288741
 2. Move it to the `data/` folder
 3. Add a system prompt file in `data/system_prompt.txt`